raykyn/TranskribusTagger/README.md

   ## Notes
   - This script is still very much in development and bugs must be expected.
 Please report any unwanted bevior to us.

+## Changelog
+- Version 0.1.1 (4.11.2022): Fixed bug which caused annotations to be shifted when a hyphen appeared mid-text.